mmesh/docs/docs/platform/getting-started/quickstart.md

 ---
 title: Quick Start
-description: mmesh is an innovative network, automation, monitoring and management platform that lets you easily create your own virtual topology to integrate your on-prem and multi-cloud environments in minutes.
+description: mmesh is an innovative network, automation, monitoring and management platform that lets you integrate your on-prem and multi-cloud environments in minutes.
 status: new
 ---